ksalzke/fuzzy-search-library/README.md

 ## `activeFoldersFuzzySearchForm: () => FuzzySearchForm`

 Returns a search form which includes all active folders.
+The hierarchy is shown in the form.

 ## `allProjectsFuzzySearchForm: () => FuzzySearchForm`

 Returns a search form which includes all projects (including completed and dropped projects).
+The folder hierarchy is shown in the form.

 ## `remainingProjectsFuzzySearchForm: () => FuzzySearchForm`

 Returns a search form which includes all remaining projects.
+The folder hierarchy is shown in the form.

 ## `truncateString: (string: string, length: number) => string`